Vladimir Shklyarov

-Biography
+Vladimir Andreyevich Shklyarov (Владимир Андреевич Шкляров; 9 February 1985 – 16 November 2024) was a Russian ballet dancer, who ranked as a principal dancer at the Mariinsky Ballet in Saint Petersburg.
+He had also been a guest principal with the Bavarian State Ballet in Munich, Germany, and The Royal Ballet in London.
+He died after falling from the 5th floor of an apartment building in Saint Petersburg.

+Early life and career

-Vladimir Shklyarov was born in Leningrad, which is now Saint Petersburg.
-He studied at the Vaganova Academy of Russian Ballet and graduated in 2003, class of Vitaly Afanaskov, and joined the Mariinsky Ballet the same year.
+Vladimir Shklyarov was born in Leningrad, now Saint Petersburg, on 9 February 1985.
+He was trained at the Vaganova Academy of Russian Ballet, the associate school of the Mariinsky Ballet, and graduated in 2003, from the class of Vitaly Afanaskov.

+He joined the Mariinsky Ballet the same year.
 He was promoted to principal in 2011.

-His repertoire includes James in La Sylphide, Duke Albrecht in Giselle, Solor in La Bayadère, Prince Désiré in The Sleeping Beauty, Prince Siegfried in Swan Lake, the Prince in The Nutcracker, Jean de Brienne in Raymonda, Basilio in Don Quixote and Ivan the Fool in The Little Humpbacked Horse.
-He has also danced the lead roles in the Paquita Grand Pas Classique, Le Spectre de la Rose, Chopiniana and Jewels.
+His repertoire included James in La Sylphide, Duke Albrecht in Giselle, Solor in La Bayadère, Prince Désiré in The Sleeping Beauty, Prince Siegfried in Swan Lake, the Prince in The Nutcracker, Jean de Brienne in Raymonda, Basilio in Don Quixote and Ivan the Fool in The Little Humpbacked Horse.
+He also danced the lead roles in the Paquita Grand Pas Classique, Le Spectre de la Rose, Chopiniana, and Jewels.

 In 2007, he danced the lead role of Zéphyr in the première of Sergei Vikharev's reconstruction of Marius Petipa's one act ballet, The Awakening of Flora.
 He also danced the lead role of Harlequin in the première of Vikharev's reconstruction of Michel Fokine's ballet, La Carnaval.

+He was a guest dancer at American Ballet Theater in 2014 and 2015.

-In September 2016, Shklyarov and his wife took a one-year sabbatical from the Mariinsky and joined the Bayerisches Staatsballett in Munich, Germany as principals with the invitation of Igor Zelensky, the theater's new artistic director.
-They returned to Saint Petersburg in 2017, but continue to dance as guests in Munich.
+In early 2016, Shklyarov joined the Mariinsky on a U.S. tour.
+In September 2016, Shklyarov and his wife took a one-year sabbatical from the Mariinsky and joined the Bavarian State Ballet in Munich, Germany as guest principals at the invitation of Igor Zelensky, the theater's new artistic director.
+They returned to Saint Petersburg in 2017, but continued to dance as guests in Munich.

-In 2017, Shklyarov joined the Royal Ballet in London as a guest principal after he filled in for Sergei Polunin, who withdrew at the last minute, in Frederick Ashton's Marguerite and Armand.
+In 2017, Shklyarov joined The Royal Ballet in London as a guest principal after he filled in for Sergei Polunin, who withdrew at the last minute, in Frederick Ashton's Marguerite and Armand.